Introduction

 In Metrology, knowing your local gravity is important if you are performing comparison measurements that involve forces that are influenced by gravity.

 However, standard gravity only applies to an object or body at sea level and geodetic latitude of 45 degrees.
-Most likely, this does not apply to your laboratory; so, you may want to consider calculating your own local gravity.
+More than likely, this does not apply to your laboratory.
+So, you may need to calculate your own local gravity.

 What is Standard Gravity

-According to Wikipedia, standard gravity is the nominal gravitation acceleration of an object in a vacuum near the surface of the Earth.
+According to Wikipedia, standard gravity is defined as the nominal gravitation acceleration of an object in a vacuum near the surface of the Earth.

 Why Calculate Local Gravity

-Depending on the measurement functions and processes that you perform, you may need to know your local gravity.
-It may significantly affect your results.
+Depending on the measurement functions and processes you perform, you may need to know your local gravity because it can significantly affect your results.

 For example, take two pressure gauges and calibrate them at different locations where there is a significant difference in local gravity.
 The results will be different unless they are both corrected back to standard gravity.